Home / Uzbekistan

 You will have a great sunset view from Terrassa Cafe on the Kuhna Ark, and from the Kuhna Ark on the whole rest of the city.

-Where to eat in Khiva
+Where to eat and stay in Khiva

 If you are into people photography, you'll love Khiva...